Improved analytical bounds on delivery times of long-distance entanglement: Preliminaries

 We assume that the durations of the entanglement swap, fusion, and distillation operations are negligible.

 In general, we use the term $\restartuntilsuccess$ for an operation which takes entanglement as input, performs a probabilistic operation onto it, and demands the regeneration of the input entanglement in the case of failure.
 Its success probability can be a function of properties of the input entanglement, such as its quality or its delivery time, but it may also be a constant.
-By $\swapuntilsuccess$ and $\distilluntilsuccess$, we refer to instantiations of $\restartuntilsuccess$ where the probabilistic operation is entanglement swapping and entanglement distillation, respectively.
+Thus, $\swapuntilsuccess$ and $\distilluntilsuccess$ are instantiations of $\restartuntilsuccess$ where the probabilistic operation is entanglement swapping and entanglement distillation, respectively.
+For clarity, we emphasize that for any $\restartuntilsuccess$ operation, all input entanglement needs to be present before the operation can be performed.